 You will need something to use as the display screen such as a TV or PC monitor.

-You can also use an Android tablet if you want a smaller display for use on counter tops, shelves or a home workers desk.
+An Android tablet can also be used if you want a smaller display for use on counter tops, shelves or on a desk.

-The signage player is a web application that runs in a browser such as Google Chrome or Firefox, so in it’s simplest form you can run a browser in Kiosk mode.
+The signage player is an HTML5 application that runs in a browser such as Google Chrome or Firefox, so in it’s simplest form you can run a web browser on your PC in full screen Kiosk mode.

-We have a Windows desktop player that you can use on your PC to avoid any messing about with browsers.
+We have free Windows player software that you can use on your PC to avoid any messing about with browsers.

-Finally you need a PC or laptop with which to control the system from.
+Finally you need a PC or laptop to control the system from.
 This is done through a web browser so you don’t need to install any software.